ChillYao/ev-charger-visualization/README.md

 ## How to run it locally

 1. download this repository
-2. run `npm install` in project folder
+2. run `npm install` in project folder to install all the dependencies
-3. run `npm run dev` in project folder
+3. run `npm run dev` in project folder to start the app locally
+4. run `npm run test` to run all the tests

 ## Features